-I would love to hear about what you have read from Earnest Hemingway.
+I would love to hear about what you have read from Ernest Hemingway.
 What do you think?
 Was he manly and brave to continue?
 Or was he the proverbial fool, looking for satisfaction in all the things that never satisfy?

 You can read more about our trip to Key West in these posts: